nhatcher/hats/blog.md

 ![tilling](images/simple-tilling.png)

-The announcement was made in a [paper](https://arxiv.org/abs/2303.10798) but you miht have heard of it in any of your favorite channels like [veritasium](https://www.youtube.com/watch?v=48sCx-wBs34), [numberphile](https://www.youtube.com/watch?v=_ZS3Oqg1AX0), [quanta magazine](https://www.quantamagazine.org/hobbyist-finds-maths-elusive-einstein-tile-20230404/) or even the [New York Times](https://www.nytimes.com/2023/03/28/science/mathematics-tiling-einstein.html).
+The announcement was made in a [paper](https://arxiv.org/abs/2303.10798) but you might have heard of it in any of your favorite channels like [veritasium](https://www.youtube.com/watch?v=48sCx-wBs34), [numberphile](https://www.youtube.com/watch?v=_ZS3Oqg1AX0), [quanta magazine](https://www.quantamagazine.org/hobbyist-finds-maths-elusive-einstein-tile-20230404/) or even the [New York Times](https://www.nytimes.com/2023/03/28/science/mathematics-tiling-einstein.html).

 The story of non periodic tilings of the plane is somewhat old and was popularized by Sir Roger Penrose and Martin Gadner in his famous Scientific American column on recreational mathematics.
-For example Penrose found [two tiles](https://en.wikipedia.org/wiki/Penrose_tiling) (the dart and the kite) that were able to tile the plane in a non periodic way
+For example Penrose found [two tiles](https://en.wikipedia.org/wiki/Penrose_tiling) (the dart and the kite) that were able to tile the plane in a non periodic way.

+In this blog post I will write a bit about these new tilings of the plane and how to cover finite regions using an algorithm that not many people, even please in the industry, know: a SAT solver.